apache/datafusion-comet/docs/source/user-guide/tuning.md

 To enable native shuffle, set `spark.comet.exec.shuffle.mode` to `native`.
 If this mode is explicitly set, then any shuffle operations that cannot be supported in this mode will fall back to Spark.

+### Shuffle Compression

+By default, Spark compresses shuffle files using lz4 compression.
+Comet overrides this with zstd compression.
+Compression can be disabled by setting `spark.shuffle.compress=false` and this can result in faster shuffle time in some environments with fast shuffle storage. (such as local NVMe drives).

 ## Explain Plan
 ### Extended Explain
 With Spark 4.0.0 and newer, Comet can provide extended explain plan information in the Spark UI.
 Currently this lists